peteroupc/peteroupc.github.io/insmat.md

     - [**https://theeffortfuleducator.com/downloadables/**](https://theeffortfuleducator.com/downloadables/)
     - [**https://achemicalorthodoxy.co.uk/2020/02/09/ratio/**](https://achemicalorthodoxy.co.uk/2020/02/09/ratio/)

 3. Instructional materials should adopt as many of [**Rosenshine's principles of instruction**](https://www.aft.org/sites/default/files/Rosenshine.pdf) as possible.
 Instructional materials should avoid "minimally guided instruction", such as discovery learning, because such instruction often goes against research on how people learn (e.g., cognitive load theory).
-A paper by Rosenshine and colleagues called "Why Minimally Guided Instruction Does Not Work" gives details.
+A paper by Kirschner and colleagues called "[**Why Minimal Guidance During Instruction Does Not Work**](https://www.tandfonline.com/doi/abs/10.1207/s15326985ep4102_1)" (2006) gives details.
 4. In Literacy, instructional materials should be knowledge-based and follow the criteria given in the [**Knowledge Matters Campaign's review tool**](https://knowledgematterscampaign.org/review-tool/).
 In other subjects, instructional materials should likewise be [**knowledge-rich**](https://teacherhead.com/2018/06/06/what-is-a-knowledge-rich-curriculum-principle-and-practice/).
 5. There is guidance for: